Volunteer

 Community Sponsorship is a collaborative effort between groups of people, refugees and resettlement staff that work together to prepare for and welcome refugees to their community.
 Sponsor groups will provide some core resettlement services including; locating and setting up appropriate housing, airport pick up, school enrollment and cultural orientation.
 All sponsors will receive training on their specific responsibilities and will have ongoing support from IINE staff.

-Resettle Together virtual info sessions will be held on the 3rd Tuesday of every month.
+Resettle Together virtual info sessions will be held monthly.
 Please click here to register.

 A closer look: “Resettle Together: Community Sponsorship at IINE”